rwinsta.exe: Reset Session Utility

 Let's break down the options:

-: The numerical ID of the session you want to reset (e.g., 1, 2, 3).
+<SessionName>: The name of the session you want to reset (e.g., "RDP-Tcp#0").
+You can find session names using thequery sessionorqwinstacommand.<SessionId>: The numerical ID of the session you want to reset (e.g., 1, 2, 3).
 This is generally the preferred method, as session IDs are unique.
-You can also obtain Session IDs usingquery session
+You can also obtain Session IDs usingquery sessionorqwinsta.- /server:

 Examples: